serokell/blog-posts/whats-that-typeclass-functor/article.md

 ## Why do you need to know Functor?

-In general, Functor is not a really powerful typeclass.
+In general, Functor is not an extraordinary typeclass.
 Its methods are easy to grasp and to implement.

 Nevertheless, a Haskell project can hardly do without a couple Functor instances since `fmap` is helpful in operating on any kind of collection — performing several actions in the context of one data type is often the case.